MQ_MAS_HOR_RGB_POS.png

 The Solution

-We aimed at implementing auto computation and calculation and good user experience to help users work efficiently and concurrently.
 The platform facilitates effective data management, data entry, negotiations between researchers and data entry personnel, data quality checks, automated report generation for ARC submission and various workflows pertaining to the organisation processes.
-The biggest value add of the product is an analytics platform that helps the university identify research areas to focus and invest in for better research outcomes.

 Achievements